Arhmnshmzzz/Manual_Testing/README.md

- # Test-Case for the website APP.VWO.COM
+ # Test-Case for a Login & Signup Page